JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Storage Security/README.md

 ### Storage Security
 AWS provides multiple storage services (like Amazon S3, EBS, RDS, and Glacier) and each comes with built-in security features.
 The main pillars of storage security are encryption, access control, monitoring, and compliance.

-##### 🗂️ Amazon S3 (Simple Storage Service)
-- Provides scalable object storage with built-in security features like encryption and access control.
-- Example: You create an S3 bucket for HR documents, enable Block Public Access, and enforce server-side encryption with KMS.
-Only HR IAM roles can access the bucket.

 ##### 💾 Amazon EBS (Elastic Block Store)
 - Offers block-level storage volumes for EC2 instances with encryption and snapshot protection.
 - Example: You attach an encrypted EBS volume to an EC2 instance running a payroll application.
 Snapshots are also encrypted automatically.